Kerato-san/quartz-verak-eal/content/Journal/Session 27 – Blown Away.md

 Looking closely, they notice that the walls are adorned with rows of wind symbols, all pointing ominously towards the spiked wall.
 The pattern is interrupted only in the middle of the tunnel by three rows of symbols pointing in the opposite direction, towards what was once their entrance but is now simply another segment of wall adorned with the same enigmatic symbols.

-When Megan steps off the three central rows of tiles, the runes on both dead ends of the tunnel begin to radiate with energy.
+When [[../Characters/Player Characters/Megan Wattson|Megan]] steps off the three central rows of tiles, the runes on both dead ends of the tunnel begin to radiate with energy.
 Suddenly, a ferocious gale erupts, transforming the once-still tunnel into a roaring wind tunnel.
 The group is caught off guard as the howling wind thrusts them perilously towards the wall of spikes.

 In this moment of crisis, they rely on both physical ingenuity and magical aids.
-Ropes become lifelines, and Megan’s magical floating disks offer crucial support.
+Ropes become lifelines, and [[../Characters/Player Characters/Megan Wattson|Megan]]’s magical floating disks offer crucial support.
 Despite their efforts, some members of the group are caught by the spikes' cruel embrace.
 With swift action, they manage to free the impaled before any fatal damage can be inflicted.

 Amidst the chaos, Sir Roderick discerns the solution to their predicament.
 By strategically placing weight on the right side of the central circle, they discover it acts as a massive wheel.
 As they manipulate the circle, the three centre rows of the tunnel begin to rotate, moving the sealed door into alignment with the opposite side.
 With a final, concerted effort, they align the door, and as it swings open, the torrential winds abruptly cease, granting them a moment of respite and the passage to continue their perilous journey.